wboykinm/billmorris.io/blog/_posts/2024-02-08-stormy-eclipse.md

 <small><i>Transect map by J. Anderson</i></small>

 I'm not actually surprised that I haven't seen this potential for cloudy party-ruination mentioned in the [increasingly breathless local press about the event](https://www.sevendaysvt.com/news/from-the-deputy-publisher-there-goes-the-sun-40145321).
 We're Vermonters; we may seem cold (Thanks, Noah), but deep down we're an optimistic lot.
 I'll be crossing my fingers.

+<i>([Here's a GeoJSON file of the eclipse centerline](https://gist.github.com/wboykinm/9b9f15cc15068b93b6da0084f94fd3ee), if you're looking to do some mapping of your own.)</i>